 Highridge Family Center is a 60-bed residential facility serving Palm Beach County youth between the ages of 11-16 and their families through the Sanctuary Model of trauma-informed care.
-Typically, the families seeking services through Highridge have been struggling with conflicted family relations, poor academics, disruptive school behavior, drug experimentation, poor peer group choices, minor law infractions, and emotional difficulties.
+Typically, the families seeking services through Highridge have been struggling with conflicted family relations, poor academics, disruptive school behavior, drug experimentation, poor peer group choices, minor law infractions, and/or emotional difficulties.
 In conjunction with the School District of Palm Beach County, residents of Highridge are provided alternative education while they are enrolled in the program.
 Referral sources include schools, parents, prevention and diversion programs, as well as former clients.
 The facility is divided into five (three male and two female) dormitory-style "houses," each with the capacity for 12 residents.
 The youth live at the facility Monday through Friday, returning to their homes on weekends and school holidays to practice newly learned skills with their families.
 A therapist provides family, group, and individual therapy, and three residential counselors (two day shift, one night shift) provide structure and therapeutic milieu activities for the youth on each house.
-Highridge Family Center is a 60-bed residential facility serving Palm Beach County youth between the ages of 11-16 and their families through the Sanctuary Model of trauma-informed care.
-Typically, the families seeking services through Highridge have been struggling with conflicted family relations, poor academics, disruptive school behavior, drug experimentation, poor peer group choices, minor law infractions, and emotional difficulties.
-In conjunction with the School District of Palm Beach County, residents of Highridge are provided alternative education while they are enrolled in the program.
-Referral sources include schools, parents, prevention and diversion programs, as well as former clients.
-The facility is divided into five (three male and two female) dormitory-style "houses," each with the capacity for 12 residents.
-The youth live at the facility Monday through Friday, returning to their homes on weekends and school holidays to practice newly learned skills with their families.
-A therapist provides family, group, and individual therapy, and three residential counselors (two day shift, one night shift) provide structure and therapeutic milieu activities for the youth on each dorm.